-Roosts should be raised two to three feet off the ground and be large enough that your chickens can cover their feet with their feathers.
+You should raise your roosts two to three feet off the ground, and they should be large enough that your chickens can cover their feet with their feathers.

 If your chickens prefer to huddle together on the ground, make sure the floor of your coop is well-insulated by using the deep litter bedding approach described above.

-Chickens can be surprisingly stubborn, and trying to force them to stay in the coop because you think it’s too cold outside will only frustrate them, and you!
+Chickens can be surprisingly stubborn, and forcing them to stay in the coop because you think it’s too cold outside will only frustrate them – and you!

 We open up our coop every day regardless of the weather, allowing our chickens to decide for themselves when it’s time to retreat from inclement weather conditions.

-Admittedly, we do lock them away at night for safety reasons, but that this also helps them to retain more body heat.
+Admittedly, we lock them away at night for safety reasons, but this also helps them retain more body heat.

-Dressing your chickens up in chicken sweaters may be cute, but it doesn’t help them keep warm.
+Dressing your chickens in chicken sweaters may be cute, but it doesn’t help them keep warm.

 A chicken sweater will stop your hen from performing her normal cold-weather feather-fluffing routine, leaving her even colder than she was without it.